wanl1n/Elden-Rogue/README.md

 <h1>Elden Rogue</h1>
 Machine Project for GDPROG3 A.Y.
 2022-2023

-A console game inspired by Elden Ring made using C.
+A dungeon crawler console game inspired by Elden Ring with turn-based combat and fun collection of items and people to interact with made using C!

 developed by Kate Nicole Young and Kassandra Alexei So